Henry Kirby Taylor: Northwest Missouri

-Texas Arlington
+Arlington Training School

-Taylor was president of the Arlington Training School from 1913 to 1916 which became the Arlington Military Academy.
-Prior to his arrival it was the Carlisle Military Academy and he was attracted to the school because his son-in-law Josiah Jernigan Godbey as head master.
+Taylor was president of the Arlington Training School from 1913 to 1916, which became the Arlington Military Academy.
+Prior to his arrival, it was the Carlisle Military Academy and he was attracted to the school because his son-in-law, Josiah Jernigan Godbey, as head master.
+Today, the school is the University of Texas at Arlington.

 Taylor left the school to join the faculty at Texas Women's University and later Southern Methodist University.
 He died in Arlington on January 21, 1934.